-- Capital Lease-Principal (6512) is the budgeted amount for the principal cost for the current school year for long-term lease-purchases. - Capital Lease-Interest (6522).
-Interest may not be paid from federal special education funds.
-Only the principal cost of a portable building may be requested from federal funds.
+- Subscription-based Information Technology Arrangement (SBITA) Interest (6526).
+Interest may not be paid from federal special education funds. - Capital Lease Liability Principal (6512) is the budgeted amount to retire principal of long-term lease liabilities for the current school year (liabilities must cover parts of at least two grant periods). - Capital Lease Interest (6522).
+Interest may not be paid from federal special education funds. - Only the principal cost of a portable building may be requested from federal funds.
 Leasepurchase of a portable building is allowed only for unique special education instruction or instructionally-related activities.
-Site preparation costs for a portable building are not allowable.

-• LEAs may lease or lease-purchase adapted buses.
+Site preparation costs for a portable building are not allowable. - LEAs may lease or lease-purchase adapted buses.
 A lease contract may not be for fewer than two years nor more than ten years.
 General information related to the lease or lease-purchase of school buses can be found in TEC 34.009(j).

-Allowable and Unallowable Debt Service (6500)
+Allowable and Unallowable Debt Services (6500)

-6500 Expenditure Items IDEA-B Formula IDEA-B Preschool IDEA-B Discretionary Deaf Adapted Bus Lease Purchase 1 1 1 Portable Building Lease Purchase for Unique Special Ed Instruction or Instructionally Related Services Only (e.g., Vocational Training, Independent Living Skills) Y Y 2
+6500 Expenditure Items IDEA-B Formula IDEA-B Preschool IDEA-B Discretionary Deaf Adapted Bus Lease Purchase 1 1 1 Portable Building Lease Purchase for Unique Special Ed Instruction or Instructionally Related Services Only (e.g., Vocational Training, Independent Living Skills) Y Y 2 Subscription-Based Information Technology Arrangement (SBITA) - Principal Costs 3 3 3